KyleGospo/docs.bazzite.gg/src/Advanced/issues_and_resolutions.md

 ---
+title: Issues & Resolution
 authors:
   - "@wolfyreload"
 ---

-## Steam Big Picture Mode laggy
+## Steam Big Picture Mode is slow

 **Issue:** When you select **Steam Menu >> View >> Big Picture** Big Picture mode is very laggy.
 However, when you open a game the games run smoothly.

 **Resolution:** Close Steam completely and start Steam using the **Steam Big Picture Mode** menu shortcut.
 Also make sure that **Steam Settings >> Interface >> Enable GPU accelerated rendering in web views (requires restart)** is enabled.

-## Audio very soft on Rog Ally
+## Audio is soft on ASUS ROG Ally hardware

 **Issue:** If you turn up the volume to the maximum, the sound is still quiet.

 **Resolution:** There are two audio devices that appear on the Rog Ally **Family 17h/19h/1ah HD Audio Controller** and **ROG Ally** that affect each other's audio volume.

-## Discord screen sharing not working
+## Discord screen-sharing is not working

 **Issue:** When you try to share your screen in Discord, it simply closes the dialogue box and does not share the screen.